-Disc damage usually develops over time as the components of the spine weaken and compress.
-This is often due to the natural degeneration of the spine that compounds with added weight and repetitive motion.
-As these risks come together to compress the vertebrae and discs, a disc may undergo enough pressure to make it flatten between the vertebrae and expand into the spinal canal.
-This is called disc extrusion.
+Disc damage usually develops over time as the components of the spine dry out, weaken and compress.
+This is often due to the natural degeneration of the spine that can be compounded by added weight and repetitive motion.

-The location of the extruded disc is often a main determinant of the cause of the condition.
-For example, degenerative disc damage often occurs in the lumbar spine (lower back) or cervical spine (neck), while an injury or illness can sometimes cause disc damage in the thoracic spine (middle back).
-Your spine care specialist can determine the location and cause of your condition through physical examination and, if necessary, medical imaging like an MRI test or CT scan.
+The location of the extruded disc is often a main factor for the different types of symptoms that can be experienced.
+For example, degenerative disc damage often occurs in the lumbar (lower) spine or cervical (upper) spine, while an injury or illness can sometimes cause disc damage in the thoracic (middle) spine.
+Doctors will generally determine the location and cause of disc extrusion through physical examination and, if necessary, medical imaging like an MRI or CT scan.

 The location of a damaged disc can often be determined based on the area of the symptoms of pain and discomfort.
-Because a disc extrusion only causes pain when a nerve root is compressed, the symptoms that travel along that nerve pathway will help a physician locate the source of the condition.
-For example, nerve pathways near the spine often send signals between the spine and the extremities.
-The location of the nerve root varies the extremity affected by the nerve pathway.
-Here are some examples of nerve pathways in the different areas of the spine:
+Disc extrusion is not necessarily painful and symptoms are often the result of compression or irritation of the spinal cord or a nerve root.
+This means the symptoms that travel along that nerve pathway can help a physician locate the source of the condition.
+Here are some examples of where symptoms can be experienced by an extruded disc at different levels of the spine:

-- Thoracic spine — abdomen, chest, internal organs
+- Thoracic spine — affects the abdomen, chest and middle back

-- Lumbar spine — lower back, hips, buttocks, thighs, legs, knees, feet, toes
+- Lumbar spine — affects lower back, hips, buttocks, thighs, legs, knees, feet and toes

 Treatments for a disc extrusion

-For many cases of disc extrusion, physicians will first recommend a series of conservative, noninvasive treatments to alleviate compression on the spinal nerves and allow the disc to heal.
-Pain medication, hot/cold therapy, physical therapy and rest all may be recommended depending on the patient’s specific diagnosis.
+Upon diagnosing most types of disc extrusion, doctors will first recommend a series of conservative treatments to relieve pain and improve spinal mobility while the progress of the condition is monitored.
+Medication, hot and/or cold therapy, physical therapy and rest all may be recommended depending on the specific diagnosis.